alexknips/nextjs-cv/README.md

 ```
 This is so simple and standard in NextJS that it does not warrant any further diagrams.
 The NextJS application has a single module and code diagrams are not further required.
 No external state is persisted.

+Notes: These diagrams were originally created with [Structurizr](https://structurizr.com/dsl) and then exported to Mermaid.

 # 4. How to Install and Run the Project